Home

 Brand Identity

 Defining the brand identity was a fast-paced effort, made possible by close collaboration with Google Labs and the central brand team.
-Shoutout Feel Hwang and team.
+Shoutout Feel Hwang, Nick Mcginnis, Jennifer Leartanasan and team.

 Visual Assets